arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 #include <ArduinoBLE.h>
 #include <Arduino_PortentaMachineControl.h>

-// Define the resistor divider ratio for 0-10V input mode const float RES_DIVIDER = 0.28057;

-// Define the ADC reference voltage const float REFERENCE   = 3.0;

-// Define the voltage service and its characteristic BLEService voltageService("1101");
+// Define the Environment service and its temperature characteristic BLEService temperatureService("181A");
-BLEUnsignedCharCharacteristic voltageLevelChar("2101", BLERead | BLENotify);
+BLEIntCharacteristic temperatureIntChar("2A6E", BLERead | BLENotify);

-/**
-  Read voltage level from an analog input of the Portenta Machine Control, then maps the voltage reading to a percentage value ranging from 0 to 100.

-  @param none
-  @return the voltage level percentage (int).
-*/

-int readVoltageLevel() {
-  float raw_voltage_ch0 = MachineControl_AnalogIn.read(0);
-  float voltage_ch0 = (raw_voltage_ch0 * REFERENCE) / 65535 / RES_DIVIDER;
-  int voltageLevel = map(voltage_ch0, 0, 10, 0, 100);
-  return voltageLevel;
-}

 void setup() {
   // Initialize the digital outputs terminals of the Arduino_PortentaMachineControl library